Dacia Sandero: Problemi al Cambio Manuale – Rumorosità e Marce Dure

 Introduction

-• Difficulty shifting gears , especially when cold.
+• Difficulty engaging gears, especially when cold.

 • Abnormal noise and vibrations during gear changes.